Actindo-AG/Documentation/Tasks/Integration/04_ManageEmailSettings.md

 For every email connection configured, you can create different email types depending on the email purpose, for example, a payment reminder, a delivery status update, or an invoice.

 For every email type you create in the *Email* module, the corresponding attribute set is automatically created in the *DataHub* module.
 All email attribute sets contain by default a number of basic email attributes, such as *To*, *From*, *CC*, *Subject*, or *Body*.
-Depending on the email connection, the basic email attributes may vary.
+Depending on the email connection, the basic email attributes may vary, as different drivers may need different fields to work with.
 If necessary, you can add additional attributes to include other fields to a specific email type.

 For every email type attribute set, you can have different ETL mappings to determine which data is contained in a specific email.
 For example, in an invoice email you will need to include the invoice number, whereas in a payment reminder email you need to specify the bank details.
 The data contained in the different emails must be configured via ETL mapping in the *DataHub* module under *DataHub > ETL > Tab MAPPINGS*.
 In the case of the *Tasks-Email* connection, an ETL mapping from the desired task attribute set to the corresponding email type attribute set must be created.
 For detailed information on ETL mappings, see [Manage the ETL mappings](../../DataHub/Operation/01_ManageETLMappings.md).

 Besides, you can further customize the email body in the *DataHub* module if desired under *DataHub > Settings > HTML templates*.
 For detailed information, see [Manage the HTML templates](../../DataHub/Operation/03_ManageHTMLTemplates.md) in the *DataHub* documentation.

-For the task email notification purposes, a simple email type containing the basic attributes is sufficient, as explained in the following procedure.
+For task email notification purposes, a simple email type containing the basic attributes is sufficient, as explained in the following procedure.

 #### Prerequisites